damxaq/Chat-App/README.md

 - user can change profile picture and name
 - user can remove contacts
 - the app has offline mode, and chat images are stored in local storage
-- messages are encrypted and decrypted on client side
+- messages are uniquely encrypted and decrypted on client side
 - new messages are displayed in real time
 - contacts cards are refreshing their contact data, and previews of last messages
 - messages are displayed in ammount of 20, but it can be increased by "load more" button